 - 1 cup of dried fruit: raisins, cranberries, cherries, etc

 Preheat oven to 350 degrees.
 In a bowl, combine oats, nuts, seeds, coconut, cinnamon and salt.
 Add honey.
 Place on cookie sheet and bake for 25-35 minutes (time may vary depending on how many ingredients used).
 Wait for mixture to brown evenly, without burning.
 Remove pan and add dried fruit.
 After the granola has cooled, add a few chocolate chips…the darker the chocolate, the healthier.
-Store in airtight container in refrigerator.
+Store in airtight container in the refrigerator.